 On 27 April 2016 five new byelaw regulations were formally made by the Authority's Executive Committee.
 The new proposed measures included mandatory catch and effort reporting across all sectors, remote vessel activity monitoring through the use of vessel Automatic Identification Systems (AIS), standardised marking of fishing gear, improved management of fixed netting and the establishment of a new permitting scheme for trawling in the Humber Estuary.
-These measures will address amber and lower risk activities occurring within all the MPAs located within the Authority's District.
+These measures will address amber and lower risk activities occurring within all the MPAs located within the Authority's District and are currently awaiting ministerial confirmation.